swimlane/pyattck/docs/preattck.md

 # PreAttck

-This documentation provides details about the PreAttck class within the `pyattck` package.
+This documentation provides details about the `PreAttck` class within the `pyattck` package.

+> The `MitreAttck` object is based on the following [data model](https://github.com/swimlane/pyattck-data-models/blob/main/src/pyattck_data_models/attack.py)

-The PreAttck class provides detailed information about data within the MITRE PRE-ATT&CK framework
+The `PreAttck` class provides detailed information about data within the MITRE PRE-ATT&CK framework

-Each of the `main` properties (above) can return a json object of the entire object or you can access each property individually.
+Each of the main properties can return a json object of the entire object or you can access each property individually.
 An example of this is here:

 ```python
 from pyattck import Attck